Cold remedies: What works, what doesn't, what can't hurt

 Soothe a sore throat.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.
 Children younger than 6 years are unlikely to be able to gargle properly.

 You can also try ice chips, sore throat sprays, lozenges or hard candy.
-Don't give lozenges or hard candy to children younger than 3 to 4 years old because they can choke on them.
+Use caution when giving lozenges or hard candy to children because they can choke on them.
+Don't give lozenges or hard candy to children younger than 6 years.

 - Combat stuffiness.
 Over-the-counter saline nasal drops and sprays can help relieve stuffiness and congestion.
 In infants, experts recommend putting several saline drops into one nostril, then gently suctioning that nostril with a bulb syringe.
 To do this, squeeze the bulb, gently place the syringe tip in the nostril about 1/4 to 1/2 inch (about 6 to 12 millimeters) and slowly release the bulb.
 Saline nasal sprays may be used in older children.